324 results found

 Ceramic-based oxygen permeation membranes (OPM) are considered to be promising for the separation of oxygen from air.
 However, state-of-art membrane designs are unable to deliver satisfactory performances in terms of permeation flux, mechanical/chemical stability and membrane surface area.
 In this study, a new bio-inspired design has been successfully introduced in the micro-monolithic membranes made of La0.6Sr0.4Co0.2Fe0.8O3-δ (LSCF) for oxygen separation.
 By carefully controlling the process parameters of the fabrication and utilizing the hydraulic pressure of internal coagulant, the geometry of channels in the micro-monolith has been converted from a circular shape to a triangle shape with rounded corners.
 This new bio-inspired, ‘orange-like’ architecture not only reduces the effective oxygen diffusional length down to approximately 50 µm, but also significantly increases the ratio of active region among the overall circumference up to 90%.
 This new bio-inspired micro-monolithic design displays an excellent oxygen permeation flux of 1.87 ml min-1cm-2 at 950 °C, which is superior to the most reported values from LSCF material systems.
 In addition, such a design illustrates an excellent mechanical robustness that has long been a bottleneck for LSCF membranes.
 This work demonstrates a promising solution to tackle the long-existing trade-off between oxygen permeation performance and mechanical reliability.

-Li T, Heenan TMM, Rabuni MF, et al., 2019, Design of next-generation ceramic fuel cells and real-time characterization with synchrotron X-ray diffraction computed tomography, Nature Communications, Vol: 10, ISSN: 2041-1723
+Li T, Heenan TMM, Rabuni MF, et al., 2019, Design of next-generation ceramic fuel cells and real-time characterization with synchrotron X-ray diffraction computed tomography, Nature Communications, Vol: 10, Pages: 1-11, ISSN: 2041-1723

 Ceramic fuel cells offer a clean and efficient means of producing electricity through a variety of fuels.
 However, miniaturization of cell dimensions for portable device application remains a challenge, as volumetric power densities generated by readily-available planar/tubular ceramic cells are limited.
 Here, we demonstrate a concept of ‘micro-monolithic’ ceramic cell design.
 The mechanical robustness and structural integrity of this design is thoroughly investigated with real-time, synchrotron X-ray diffraction computed tomography, suggesting excellent thermal cycling stability.
 The successful miniaturization results in an exceptional power density of 1.27 W cm−2 at 800 °C, which is among the highest reported.
 This holistic design incorporates both mechanical integrity and electrochemical performance, leading to mechanical property enhancement and representing an important step toward commercial development of portable ceramic devices with high volumetric power (>10 W cm−3), fast thermal cycling and marked mechanical reliability.